alvinCh1988/Java-Training/Day4/README.md

 You need to have Maven and Java installed.
 Before compiling, you need to create a Maven project.

-### open cmd and cd to the current project directory And enter the following instructions in order to build Maven Project ###
+### open cmd and cd to the current project directory and enter the following instructions in order to build Maven Project ###
     mvn package

 ### When BUILD SUCCESS And type ###